Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-topics-from-cluster.md

 4. Synchronize topics with either of following two options:

-    > -   \`Individual Options\`: Select one or more topics
-    >     individually, choose a team, and save.
-The selected topics
-    >     will now appear in the **Topics** menu, assigned to the chosen
+     -   `Individual Options`: Select one or more topics individually, choose a team, and save.
+The selected topics will now appear in the **Topics** menu, assigned to the chosen team.
-    >     team.
-    > -   [Bulk Options] tab: Select all topics from the
-    >     Kafka cluster at once, choose a team, and save.
-The selected
-    >     topics will now appear in the **Topics** menu, assigned to the
+     -   `Bulk Options` tab: Select all topics from the Kafka cluster at once, choose a team, and save.
+The selected topics will now appear in the **Topics** menu, assigned to the chosen team.
-    >     chosen team.

 ![image](../../../static/images/sync/SyncTopicsFromCluster.png)